Dwight Garner: Early life and work

-Garner was born in Fairmont, West Virginia and grew up in that state and in Naples, Florida.
-Garner graduated from Middlebury College, where he majored in American literature.
-While in college, he wrote book criticism for The Village Voice, music and theater criticism for the Vanguard Press, a Burlington, Vermont alternative weekly, and was a stringer for The New York Times.
+Garner was born in Fairmont, West Virginia, and grew up in that state and in Naples, Florida.
+He graduated from Middlebury College, where he majored in American literature.
+While in college, he wrote book criticism for The Village Voice, music and theater criticism for the Vanguard Press, an alternative weekly of Burlington, Vermont, and was a stringer for The New York Times.